 Visits from presidents, no matter their denomination, continue to be points of pride for United Methodist congregations across the nation such as First United Methodist Church, Jasper, Ala., where a funeral in 1940 for House Speaker John Brockman Bankhead brought President Franklin D. Roosevelt (1933-45), along with future president Harry Truman (1945-53), to its sanctuary.
 Today, a large brass plaque marks the pew where Roosevelt sat.

 United Methodists also have had a role in high-profile ceremonies related to the presidency.
-Most recently, when President Barack Obama was inaugurated into office in 2009, the Rev. Joseph Lowery, a United Methodist pastor and civil rights activist, delivered a prayer.
+When President Barack Obama was inaugurated into office in 2009, the Rev. Joseph Lowery, a United Methodist pastor and civil rights activist, delivered a prayer.
 Lowery has served churches in Atlanta; Birmingham, Ala.; and Montgomery, Ala.

 Even Abraham Lincoln (1861-65), who frequently spoke of Christian principles but had no specific church ties, was touched by Methodism.
 His parents were married by a Methodist minister in Washington County, Ky.
 Later, at Lincoln's White House, a frequent visitor was Methodist Bishop Matthew Simpson.
 After Lincoln's assassination in 1865, Simpson traveled with the president's body back to Springfield, Ill., and delivered the eulogy.